Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JESUSMARTYR (ARGENTINA)

 This is a nod to the 90's scene: cool aggro-thrash not too far from Machine Head's "Burn My Eyes", or Pantera's "Vulgar Display of Power"; you will hear sharp, heavy riffs aplenty here, and the tempo is quite energetic.
-As this style is gradually falling into oblivion, perhaps it would not be too bad to have a few acts like this around to remind us of the good, not too old times, especially if they remind us in such a good way.
+As this style is gradually falling into oblivion, perhaps it wouldn't be too bad to have a few acts like this around to remind us of the good, not old times, especially if they remind us in such a good way.

 Sudamerican Porno Full-length, 1998